 - The Viennese Ball is inspired by the balls of Vienna and is a formal dance at an ornate ballroom.
 The location changes every year and features dancing, live music, and performances.

-Stanford is one of the most selective universities.
+Around 36,000 students apply to Stanford every year, and the college admits about 2,000 in order to enroll a class of 1,750.
+Legacy students make up about 1,000 of those applications, and legacies are admitted at a higher rate than other applicants.
 There’s no key to getting in, but you should certainly try to be compelling in your application and especially your essays!
-70% of students had a 4.0 GPA (unweighted) in high school, and 95% of them were in the top 10% of their high school class.
+The vast majority – over 70% of applicants – have a 4.0 GPA (unweighted) and test scores in the top 1% nationwide.
+95% of them were in the top 10% of their high school class.

 Is Stanford Right for Me?

 Stanford University offers hour-long campus walking tours twice daily, and you can find the schedule on the Stanford Visitor Information page.
 Additional tours include the Science and Engineering Quad Tour, the Arts and Humanities Tour, and the Athletics and Recreation tour.
 Stanford’s website also provides information for a self-guided tour with maps and a podcast.
 If you’re unable to visit in person, the website also features three virtual tours.
 The Stanford Visitor Center is open 7 days a week for more information.